 Students need to satisfy one set of Singapore Studies (SS) Module and General Education Module (GEM) requirements only.
 The prevailing rules relating to satisfying the GEM requirements in the different subject groups shall apply.
 In accordance with the existing GEM requirements –

-Students taking double degree combinations involving degrees from Faculties/Schools in Group A (Science and Technology) and Group B (Humanities and Social Sciences) must take one GEM each from the Subject Group A and Subject Group B.
+Students taking Double Degree combinations involving degrees from Faculties/Schools in Group A (Science and Technology) and Group B (Humanities and Social Sciences) must take one GEM each from the Subject Group A and Subject Group B.

-Students taking double degree combinations in which one of the degrees is from the School of Design & Environment (which comes under both Group A and B) must take one GEM each from Group A and Group B.
+Students taking Double Degree combinations in which one of the degrees is from the School of Design & Environment (which comes under both Group A and B) must take one GEM each from Group A and Group B.

-Students taking double degree combinations involving degrees from Faculties/Schools in Group A (Science and Technology) or within the same Faculty/School in Group A must take at least one GEM from Group B (Humanities and Social Sciences).
-Students taking double degree combinations involving degrees from Faculties/Schools in Group B (Humanities and Social Sciences) or within the same Faculty/School in Group B must take at least one GEM from Group A (Science and Technology).
+Students taking Double Degree combinations involving degrees from Faculties/Schools in Group A (Science and Technology) or within the same Faculty/School in Group A must take at least one GEM from Group B (Humanities and Social Sciences).
+Students taking Double Degree combinations involving degrees from Faculties/Schools in Group B (Humanities and Social Sciences) or within the same Faculty/School in Group B must take at least one GEM from Group A (Science and Technology).

-If a student reads GEMs which are cross-listed with the second degree programme, and uses them to fulfil the major requirement for the second degree, then the student should have taken other additional GEMs to fulfil the GE requirement.
+If a student reads GEMs that are cross-listed with the second degree programme, and uses them to fulfil the major requirement for the second degree, then the student should have taken other additional GEMs to fulfil the GE requirement.

 Students will not be required to take breadth modules if the degrees are from two different Faculties/Schools, as modules taken from one Faculty/School will satisfy the breadth requirements of the other Faculty/School.
 Students must take breadth modules if the degrees are within the same Faculty/School.